isl-org/Open3D-PointNet2-Semantic3D/README.md

 (with the voxel_size you want, in m. default is 0.05)

 For training, use python train.py --config=your_config --log=your_logs
+Both scannet and semantic_8 should be trainable.

 For interpolating results, first use predict.py --cloud=true --n=100 --ckpt=your_ckpt --dataset=semantic --set=test for example.
 Files will be created in visu/semantic_test/full_scenes_predictions and will contain predictions on sparse point clouds.
 The actual interpolation is done in interpolation directory with the command:
 ./interpolate path/to/raw/data visu/semantic_test/full_scenes_predictions /path/to/where/to/put/results 'voxel_size'
 (with the voxel_size you want, in m. default is 0.1)

+Please check the source files for more details.